Illustration By Shit Pencil

 A couple of years later at university, I felt bored and so I started drawing some pieces and posting them on Instagram.

 The goal was never to make a living out of it, I just wanted to share things with people and it took off.

-Your art has a defined aesthetic.
+Your art has a well-defined minimal aesthetic.
 How did you develop your style?

 I think what I do now is just what I am most comfortable with.